On this page

 print(f"Loading {__name__}")

-When you see the same module name print twice before the error, that's the circular pair.
+When you see the same module name print twice before the error, that is the circular pair.

 For Django projects: